wesnick/bikeshed/README.md

 # BikeShed

+### WIP: This project should be considered a work-in-progress.
+Currently, Linux Only

+Bikeshed, a place to sweat the details, however trivial.

 ## Overview

-**BikeShed** is an experimental project designed to explore and investigate ideas related to the Model Context Protocol (MCP).
-This project aims to provide a flexible playground for working with context-aware models.
+**BikeShed** is an experimental project built as a Model Context Protocol (MCP) client.
+There are many like it, this is mine.

+This project aims to provide a flexible playground creating reusable context sets: instructions, tools, resources.
+The main goal is to be able to experiment with simple workflows to create artifacts.
+Eventually, a goal it to generate a detailed specification for a workflow that can be "compiled" into a executable application.

 ## Table of Contents